About us

 Akino Ishii

-I work as an office staff.
 I would like to challenge new things so that I can grow every day without forgetting my sense of gratitude.

 Sayako Taguchi